Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 According to a recent analysis from the International Monetary Fund, Pakistan is the third most water-stressed country in the world, while WRI rates Lebanon third for water shortage.

-The country may experience complete water scarcity by 2025, according to both the United Nations Development Program and the Pakistan Council of Research in Water Resources.
-Pakistan has long struggled with the availability of water, especially in the previous 35 years.
+The country may experience complete water scarcity by 2025, turning from a “water-stressed” country to a “water-scarce” country, according to the United Nations Development Program and the Pakistan Council of Research in Water Resources.
+Pakistan has long struggled with water availability, especially in the previous 35 years.

-Although rural areas of the country also consume huge amounts of water for agricultural, the majority of which is irrigated by canal systems that are inexpensive, experts attribute this to the country’s rapid population growth and urbanization.
-Another significant factor is climate change.
+Although rural areas of the country also consume huge amounts of water for agriculture, the majority of which is irrigated by inexpensive canal systems, experts attribute this to the country’s rapid urbanization, climate change, and population growth.

 3. Afghanistan